Skip to main content

 • the item and the media must be public (Omeka core check);

-• the access level on the media (after cascade) must allow access for this visitor;
+• the access level of the media must allow access for this visitor (see the table below and Inheritance);

-• the embargo dates, if any, must not block access.
+• the embargo, if any, must not block access (see Embargo).

 free Visible Downloadable by anyone Useless Useless

-reserved Visible Blocked for anonymous; unlocked by any active bypass mode or by an approved individual access request Yes Possible
+reserved Visible Blocked for anonymous; unlocked by any active bypass (IP, SSO IDP, guest, CAS, LDAP, external, email regex) or by an approved request Yes Possible

-protected Visible Blocked for everyone; unlocked only by an approved individual access request (no automatic bypass) Yes (mandatory) Possible
+protected Visible Blocked for everyone; unlocked only by an approved request.
+No automatic bypass applies.
+Yes (mandatory) Possible

-forbidden Visible Blocked for everyone; no path through the admin access request flow No Only way to get file
+forbidden Visible Blocked for everyone; no path through the admin access request flow No Sole recourse

 The right to view a reserved file can be granted through several channels: the guest role, an external identity provider (module CAS, LDAP or Single Sign-On), by IP (v4 or v6), by email, or by token.
 For protected files, only the individual access request flow (user/email/token modes) is honoured.